Blendify/blender-manual/blender_docs/manual/editors/3dview/object/transform/transform_control/manipulators.rst

 The transformation will be locked to the clicked axis.

 Dragging the small white circle allows free transformation.
-In case of the rotations manipulator this starts a :ref:`trackball rotation <view3d-transform-trackball>`.
+In case of the rotation manipulator this starts a :ref:`trackball rotation <view3d-transform-trackball>`.
-The rotations manipulator contains another big outer white circle to activate free transformation.
+The rotation manipulator contains another big outer white circle to activate free transformation.

 Releasing the mouse confirms the operation (*confirm on release*).